 You do not need a GitHub account to access our source code, but we recommend signing up to make the most of this service.

-- Once on GitHub, download the code as a zip using the green button, or, if you have a GitHub account, you can clone it to your machine using Git.
+- Once you have located the repository you want, download the code as a zip using the green button, or, if you have a GitHub account, you can clone it to your machine using Git.

 - That's it!